5undaram900d/backend-data-modeling/backend/Readme.md

     ~ jwt (JsonWebToken) => is a bearer token

 ## 23. install multer & cloudinary
-    multer => use as a middleware to save your file inside thestorage or memory, use if any error occurs before uploading file, then keep save the destination of file. cloudinary => after that upload file into cloudinary, we can also directory upload our file into cloudinary without using middleware.
+    multer => use as a middleware to save your file inside the storage or memory, use if any error occurs before uploading file, then keep save the destination of file. cloudinary => after that upload file into cloudinary, we can also directory upload our file into cloudinary without using middleware.

 ## 24. Error Resolve by UTF-8